AABelkhiria/JobPilot/docs/FEATURES.md

 - **Output**: It returns a simple rating and a concise list of "Pros" and "Cons," giving you a quick overview of how well your skills align with the employer's requirements.

 ### 3. In-Page Apply Assistant
-This feature is designed to speed up the process of filling out online application forms.
+This feature is designed to speed up the process of filling out online application forms and sending spontaneous applications.

-- **How it Works**: When you click the "In-Page Apply" button, the UI presents an "Express Interest" option.
-This sends a request to the AI to generate a short, positive statement of interest based on the job description.
+- **How it Works**: When you click the "In-Page Apply" button, the UI presents two options:
+  - **Express Interest**: This sends a request to the AI to generate a short, positive statement of interest based on the job description.
+  - **Spontaneous Application**: This generates a brief, professional email to inquire about potential job openings, based on the content of the company's website.
-- **One-Click Copy**: The generated text appears directly in the popup.
-You can click the text to instantly copy it to your clipboard, making it easy to paste into application form fields like "Why are you interested in this role?".
+- **One-Click Copy & Mail**: The generated text appears directly in the popup.
+You can click the text to instantly copy it to your clipboard.
+For spontaneous applications, it will also open a `mailto:` link in a new tab, pre-filled with the generated content.
+This makes it easy to paste into application forms or send emails quickly.

 ## Technical Features